Joe-Collins-1986/Hangman/README.md

    Audio was selected on this project to enhance the user experience but as per best practice guidelines was defaulted to mute.
 This can be toggled on via the settings menu. <br>
    The audio was selected from YouTube clips which provided agreement for free usage.
 In several instances the audio clips were modified using Audacity to shorten them or remove background noise.
    - Background music (opted not to apply this as it was likely to become monotonous and there would have been licencing issues to obtaining engaging music tracks).
-   - Sound on correct answer (https://www.youtube.com/watch?v=403gX7TnhTQ)
+   - Sound on correct answer. (https://www.youtube.com/watch?v=403gX7TnhTQ)
-   - Sound on incorrect answer (https://www.youtube.com/watch?v=RZEsfS1rGyY) - modified using Audacity
+   - Sound on incorrect answer.(https://www.youtube.com/watch?v=RZEsfS1rGyY) - modified using Audacity
-   - Sound on getting word correct (https://www.youtube.com/watch?v=ytjxf9YNJ-0) - modified using Audacity
+   - Sound on getting word correct. (https://www.youtube.com/watch?v=ytjxf9YNJ-0) - modified using Audacity
-   - Sound on getting word correct (https://www.youtube.com/watch?v=na-a3lLB13Q&t=16s) - modified using Audacity
+   - Sound on getting word incorrect. (https://www.youtube.com/watch?v=na-a3lLB13Q&t=16s) - modified using Audacity

    ---
    </details>